 Many of the former coalmining areas are subject to successful regeneration, with significant financial investment and landscape remediation.
 Beeston is the town centre in the borough and is a major location for new investment and employment opportunities.
-Broxtowe has the major ambition to secure the redevelopment of Beeston Square, as expressed in the adopted Beeston Town Centre Supplementary Planning Document, and the proposed tram route is a key part of this redevelopment which is expected to bring significant additional inward investment.
+Broxtowe has the major ambition to secure the redevelopment of Beeston Square, as expressed in the adopted Beeston Town Centre Supplementary Planning Document and as partially implemented, and the tram route is a key part of this redevelopment which is expected to bring significant additional inward investment.
 District centres are at Eastwood, Kimberley and Stapleford, smaller in scale but still perform an important role in underpinning the local economy.